demisto/content/Packs/Portnox/README.md

 1. Navigate to **Settings** > **Configuration** > **Data Broker** > **Broker VMs**.
 2. Go to the apps tab and add the **Syslog** app.
 If it already exists, click the **Syslog** app and then click **Configure**.
 3. Click **Add New**.
-4. When configuring the Syslog Collector, change the format to CEF.
+4. When configuring the Syslog Collector, change the format to CEF and set:
+   - vendor as vendor - Portnox
+   - product as product - Portnox

 *NOTE:* The log format is CEF.
 The name of the Vender and the Product will be based on the vendor and product fields in the raw data.